 - Straight from the source.
 Are the ingredients in their food sourced locally, or even grown in a garden on the property?
 Are their bed linens and towels made from organic materials?

 - Giving back.
 Does the hotel support local charities and initiatives?

 - It’s hip to be green.
 Does the hotel encourage its guests to be green?
 Do they request you turn of the lights, or adjust the thermostat before you leave your room?
 Do they have recycling bins around the property?
 Some hotels even offer bikes for their guests to get around town easily and with less of a carbon footprint.

 And to make things a little bit easier, below are some great resources for finding sustainable accommodations:

-- BookDifferent.com – Book Different are a Dutch not for profit organisation.
-They show hotels that have an externally audited ecolabel at the top of their listings in each destinations, and also show carbon footprint information for hotels (where the data is available).
+- BookDifferent.com – Book Different are a Dutch not-for-profit organization.
+They show hotels that have an externally audited ecolabel at the top of their listings for destination, and also show carbon footprint information for hotels (where the data is available).
 Additionally, they make a charity donation for every reservation made.

 - The Rainforest Alliance provides hotel certification that ensures that the hotel you’ll be visiting is not only fun and beautiful, but also benefits local communities, ecosystems and wildlife.

 - The Global Sustainable Tourism Council certifies hotels based on criteria that ensures the hotels are maximizing social, economic, cultural heritage, and environmental benefits, reducing pollution, and conserving biodiversity, ecosystems, and landscapes.
 You can find their certified hotels on Book Different, Transat Holidays, or Book Greener.

 - Bouteco is a social enterprise that helps hotel lovers find the best boutique eco hotels and inspires hoteliers to improve their sustainability and social responsibility and communications so that luxury travellers can make informed decisions.